jeffqchen/10DIN2VGA/README.md

 <img src="./Pics/adapter_pinout.jpg" width=600px>

 *It is possible to modify the solder jumpers to change the adapter between the two configurations.
-However it's not recommended to repeatedly taking this dongle apart for that purpose, as the structure integrity might become compromised.*
+However it's not recommended to repeatedly taking this dongle apart for that purpose, as the structural integrity might become compromised.*

 ## Design Details